JohnFattore/FattoreStreet/django/README.md

  - A fargate task definition with all containers enables cloud hosting
  - Database hosting TBD

+## Testing!!
+Tests are broken up into three rough types: Unit, Integration, and End to End (E2E).
+The app is small now so not many E2E tests exist, just heavy integration tests Unit Tests use APIRequestFactory to test the view directly Integration Tests use APIClient to more wholy test the app E2E tests like integration tests use APIClient, but are more of a story... idk what ill do for these

 ## Porfolio
 The first app I made is portfoilio which utilizes basic CRUD Restful APIs with DRF